 - Lack of other affordable credit options

-- Make less than your county’s “very low income” limit
+- An income less than your county’s “very low income” limit

 Very low income homeowners may qualify for grants to repair their homes, and elderly homeowners within the stated income limits can receive grants to remove health and safety concerns.